Zonotope-Based Elastic Tube Model Predictive Control

-impractical for $n\geq 3$ and, also, for a larger order (ratio $D/n$), due to the increase in the number of variables and constraints.
-Furthermore, the zonotopic variations require substantially fewer scaling factors than those needed in the standard polyhedral elastic tube construction, as seen in Table~\ref{tab:scaling_factors}.
+\emph{Tube profile complexity}.
+First, note that the RPI set may be represented either in its zonotopic form, with $D$ generators, or in its polyhedral form, to which, via Buck's formula \cite[Thm.
+9.4]{fukuda2020polyhedral}, $q=2{D\choose n-1}\gg D$ half-spaces.
+This renders the polyhedral elastic representation from \cite{RakovicElastic2016} impractical for $n\geq 3$ and, also, for a larger order (ratio $D/n$), due to the increase in the number of variables and constraints.
+Furthermore, the zonotopic variations require substantially fewer scaling factors than those needed in the standard polyhedral elastic tube construction, as seen in Table~\ref{tab:scaling_factors}. ~ \\

-Beyond this, the differences are due to the number and nature of the auxiliary variables with `$\Gamma$' and `$\Phi_0$' formulations having similar complexity and both being significantly more compact than the `$\Phi$' case due to the presence of the product $D\bar D$.
+\emph{Inclusion test.} Beyond this, the differences are due to the number and nature of the auxiliary variables with `$\Gamma$' and `$\Phi_0$' formulations having similar complexity and both being significantly more compact than the `$\Phi$' case due to the presence of the product $D\bar D$.
 This drawback is, arguably, alleviated by the increased flexibility (recall that $\Gamma,\Phi_0$ are pre-computed, whereas $\Phi$ is part of the optimization problem).
 The number of constraints exhibits the same pattern, with the $\Phi$ case having significantly more of them.

-Both rigid and homothetic cases use similar scaling, regardless of the description used ($\mathcal{P}$ or $\mathcal{Z}$).
+\emph{Scaling method.} Both rigid and homothetic cases use similar scaling, regardless of the description used ($\mathcal{P}$ or $\mathcal{Z}$).
 Still, small differences may be observed in the number of auxiliary constraints and inequalities.
 As expected, the larger structural differences appear among the elastic methods, with several salient points: i) $\mathcal{P}$+$\mathcal{E}$ quickly fails due to $q\gg D$ and negatively compares even with $\mathcal{Z}$+$\mathcal{E} (\Phi)$ avoids pre-computation of auxiliary variables ($\Gamma$ or $\Phi_0$) used in checking the set inclusions, at the price of increased complexity w.r.t. $\mathcal{Z}$+$\mathcal{E} (\Phi_0)$.